- Title

 - Curatorial Notes

-Jewelry played an important role in the lives of women living in Fatimid-controlled Egypt and Syria, and it is clear from surviving trousseau lists that it was the most valuable component of a bride’s dowry, providing a source of financial security in the event of divorce or her husband’s death.
-Jewelry such as this spectacular gold repoussé bracelet, which was likely once part of a matched pair, may have been owned for this purpose.
-Such tubular or hollow bracelets possibly fit the description manfukh (Arabic for "inflated" or "puffed up"), often found in contemporaneous trousseau lists and associated with the wealthiest of brides.
+Jewelry played an important role in the lives of women in Fatimid-controlled Egypt and Syria, not only as personal adornment but also as an indicator of affluence and social standing.
+Surviving trousseau lists tell us that jewelry was the most valuable component of a bride’s dowry, providing a source of financial security in the event of divorce or widowhood.
+Jewelry such as this large gold repoussé bracelet, which was likely once part of a matched pair, was a spectacular form of wearable wealth.
+Such tubular or hollow bracelets possibly fit the description manfukh (Arabic for “inflated” or “puffed up”), often found in trousseau lists and associated with the wealthiest of brides.